 Black Bean Bowls

 Love this series?
-We did a similar series (cook once, enjoy all week) using these homemade Pinto Beans in these Bean and Cheese Burritos, Pinto Bean Tacos, and Bean Tostadas.
+I did a similar “cook once, enjoy all week” series using these homemade Pinto Beans in Bean and Cheese Burritos, Pinto Bean Tacos, and Bean Tostadas.

 Black Bean Bowl Ingredients

-• Coconut Lime Rice: Rinse the basmati rice well before using for fluffier rice.
+• Coconut Lime Rice: Rinse the rice well for fluffier rice.

-• Toppings: The combination of mango, jalapeño, and red onion gives everything a balance of sweet, spicy, and tangy.
+• Toppings: Mango, jalapeño, and red onion bring sweet, spicy, and tangy flavors.

 Process shots to make the cashew-cilantro sauce: soak cashews, blend with the remaining ingredients; chill; drizzle over the Black Bean Bowls.